Print-out of www.pusac.org/Pucallpa-22-UK.htm

 The rivers in the south-east of Peru (Yarúa River, Purús River, Madre de Dios River with Piedras River and Tambopata River) do not serve much as waterways to interconnect the country - they are running downwards and connects to Brazil

-The proposal is to UNITE Peru
+The proposal is to JOIN Peru

 - connect the rivers of the rainforrest with the market of Lima -